FabianoAlexandre/FabianoAlexandre/README.md

 ## **_Personal Informations_**.
 - 🔭 I’m currently working on
+     - I'm currently working as bus driver of the urban transport in São Paulo City
 - 🌱 I’m currently learning
      - [x] Python
 - 👯 I’m looking to collaborate on ...